gravitational/gravity/docs/5.x/workshops.md

 **Creating mattermost service**

-Our last touch is to create Mattermost service and check how it all works together:
+Our last touch is to create mattermost service and check how it all works together:

 ```
 $ kubectl create -f mattermost/worker-service.yaml